Simple Exercises for Any Long Flight

 If you do this one for long, you will start to feel your heart rate rising!
 This is great tip for how to actually fall asleep on an airplane!

 Unless you are a dancer, this fancy word basically just means lifting your leg behind you.

 From a standing position, put all your weight on one leg, and straighten the other leg behind you.
 Lift that leg, and pulse up.
 You should feel your glute muscle activating.
 Repeat on the other side.

 Don’t worry about lifting your leg up too high.
 A few inches to a foot is enough to get a good burn!

 This is a great exercise to get your glutes feeling better after sitting for so long.

-Again, opt for a good seat cushion, and these other great flight products to help keep you comfy!
+Again, opt for a good seat cushion, and these other actually useful gifts for frequent travelers to help keep you comfy!

 If your lower back hurts on planes or when sitting for long periods of time, consider buying a lumbar support pillow.